 Summary

-This information has been updated in April 2013 to reflect changes in insurance disclosure law, to help you buy the right insurance and make sure you are treated fairly.
-It provides a quick summary of the issues for people with convictions and what you can do about them.
+This information provides a quick summary of the issues facing individuals with unspent convictions when purchasing insurance.
 It applies to ‘consumer’ insurance only.
 This includes home (buildings and contents) insurance, as well as personal motor insurance.
-For more information, and for details on commercial insurance, we also publish a detailed guide.
+For more information, and for details on commercial insurance, these can be found in our detailed guide.

 Key facts